pavankalyanvaddadhi/MyntraClone/README.md

-﻿# Myntra Clone
+﻿# E-Myntra

 ## Overview

-Myntra Clone is a web application that replicates the core functionalities of the popular Indian e-commerce platform, Myntra.
+E-Myntra is a web application that replicates the core functionalities of the popular Indian e-commerce platform, Myntra.
 Built using React and Redux, this project provides users with a seamless shopping experience, allowing them to browse products, manage their shopping cart, and complete transactions through a secure payment gateway.

 ## Features